egdelgadillo/eslint-plugin-require-ts-check/README.md

 6. Run tests: `npm test`
 7. Check the code formatting: `npm prettier`
 8. Run the linter: `npm lint`
-9. Push your changes and create a PR in the original repository for your new branch pointing to `develop`.
+9. Push your changes and create a PR in the original repository for your new branch pointing to `main`.